Sequential Blocked Matching: Introduction

-\textbf{Online SBM Algorithms.} For the online setting of SBM, the agents do not know their preferences and rewards and must learn their preferences via repeated matching to services.
-After each matching, the agents update their preferences/rewards and strategically report them to the planner.
-We design an approximately truthful mechanism based on the Explore-then-Commit paradigm, which achieves sublinear dynamic approximate regret.
-In particular, we design a central allocation mechanism which consists of two phases.
-In the first phase, it allows the participating agents to use their favourite learning-to-rank with a fixed confidence algorithm.
+\textbf{Online SBM Algorithms.} For the online setting of SBM, the agents do not know their preferences or rewards and must learn their preferences via repeated matching to services.
+After each matching, the agents update their preferences and strategically report them to the planner.
+We design an approximately truthful mechanism, bandit \texttt{RRSD} (\texttt{BRRSD}), based on the Explore-then-Commit (ETC) paradigm, which achieves sublinear dynamic approximate regret.
+In particular, \texttt{BRRSD} has two phases.
+In the first phase, it allows the participating agents to learn their preferences via uniform allocation of services.
 Using the learnt estimates from this phase, the mechanism then runs \texttt{RRSD} in the second phase.
-By doing so, we prove that the mechanism has a regret of $O(\log{(NT)})$, compared to the performance of \texttt{RRSD} in the offline setting.